-A substantial sterling silver needlecase dating to the early 20th century.
+A lovely old sterling silver needle case dates to c1895-1910.
 It is heavy for its size, weighing 19grams, or .5 Troy ounce.
-This is the first needlecase I've had in sterling that is marked for needle sizes, from 5 through 9.
-The silver is worked in a rich, deep foliate repoussee.
+This is the first needle case I've had in sterling that is marked for needle sizes, from 5 through 9.
+The silver is worked in a graceful, deep repousse.
 There is a central escutcheon shape with a monogram etched in.
 The lettering is done is an ornate script, making it hard for me to tell what exactly the letters are.
 They look like F R J, but that reading is not guaranteed!

-The needlecase has a revolving top.
+The needle case has a revolving top.
 There is a tiny hole through which to deposit your needles, and through which you release them.
 The loop on top is for hanging the case from your chatelaine.
-Or a silver chain around your neck.
-Or suspending it on a ribbon and attaching it to your sewing basket.
-The body of the needlecase is 14/18".
+Or from a silver chain or a silk cord around your neck.
+Or attaching it to your sewing basket with a pretty ribbon.
+The body of the needle case is 14/18".
 The diameter is 5/8".
 A rich, evocative sewing tool from the past.
 In very nice, functional condition.
 We love antiques that not only display well, but that are also useful